 Top WordPress Security Plugins

 There are a number of security plugins you can use to stop hackers and other threats to your website.
-We don’t have the space to cover them all, but the ones we’ve listed will go a long way towards keeping your website safe — provided you install and use them!
+I don’t have the space to cover them all, but the ones I’ve listed will go a long way towards keeping your website safe — provided you install and use them!

 Plugins for Backups